rust-lang/book/src/ch20-01-unsafe-rust.md

 #### Using `extern` Functions to Call External Code

-Sometimes, your Rust code might need to interact with code written in another language.
-For this, Rust has the keyword `extern` that facilitates the creation and use of a _Foreign Function Interface (FFI)_.
-An FFI is a way for a programming language to define functions and enable a different (foreign) programming language to call those functions.
+Sometimes your Rust code might need to interact with code written in another language.
+For this, Rust has the keyword `extern` that facilitates the creation and use of a _Foreign Function Interface (FFI)_, which is a way for a programming language to define functions and enable a different (foreign) programming language to call those functions.